-There are also no meditation retreats owned or run by people of color.
-A diverse leadership is untarnished by the stereotypes, biases and cultural disconnects that fuel inequality and injustice that exists even within the spiritual communities.
-Teachers of color will be familiar with the world that the majority of our guests inhabit.
+There are also no meditation retreats owned or facilitated by non-dominant groups in America.
+Culturally competent leadership is untarnished by the stereotypes, biases and cultural disconnects that fuel inequality and injustice that exists even within the spiritual communities.
+Teachers from non-dominant groups will be familiar with the world that the majority of our guests inhabit.
 They will be aware of their triumphs, and their challenges.

-It is also just as important for the white guests that visit us to have teachers of color.
-In the world of spirituality, non-white studios and teachers are often dismissed and de-legitimized.
+It is also just as important for those from the dominant societal groups that visit us to be taught by those that look and live differently from themselves.
+In the wellness world, non-white teachers are often dismissed and de-legitimized.
 It is rare that white people encounter yoga teachers or studio owners that look different from themselves.

-Achieving maximum self-sufficiency is a primary goal for the Center.
-Growing most of our food, building eco-friendly lodges, using solar energy and harvesting water offers the advantages of independence and fosters an intimate relationship to the earth.
-With the help of donors, patrons and volunteers, there is no monthly rent or mortgage to pay, there are no loans, no electricity and water bills and no large grocery expense.
+Achieving maximum ecological sustainability is a primary goal for the Center.
+Growing some of our own food, building eco-friendly lodges, using solar energy and harvesting water fosters an intimate relationship to the earth.

 The lodging will be constructed from cob and other sustainable and recyclable materials.
 After the Industrial Age began, earth as a building material began to be considered as inferior, and the product of poverty.
 It fell out of fashion due to social reorganization – not because it was less durable than the new modern materials.

-Mud has been used to create dwellings and structures since human beings first created shelter 10,000 years ago.
+Mud has been used to create dwellings and structures since human beings first created shelter.
 It can be found in the simple shelters made of woven sticks covered in clay, the remains of which were discovered on the Nile Delta in Africa from 5,000 BC, to the rammed earth sections of the great wall of China, the majestic mud brick mosques of Djenne and Mopti in Mali, and the humble cob cottages of the British Isles.
-And before this, humans must have watched and learned from the swallows who weave their nests out of twigs held together by mud, and the termites who create huge mounds out of particles of earth piled delicately on top of each other.
 The people making these buildings were (and in some societies continue to be) the children, women and men of the rural communities around the world.
-They were also the finest craftspeople of the world’s most ancient civilizations, as well as the peasant tenant farmers of pre-industrial Europe.
+They were also the finest craftspeople of the world’s most ancient civilizations.
 Mud has always been, and continues to be, the most available, democratic and adaptive building material on the planet.

 Earth-constructed dwellings, or vernacular buildings, can be thought of as the equivalent to folk speech, local dialects, folk art and folk music – they are unique, specific, and their beauty lies in their simplicity, functionality, humility, and the fact that they respond intricately to the world in which people live.
 Much of modern housing – often necessarily erected hastily as a response to the need to house an ever-increasing population – is lacking in this sensitivity.